stweil/kraken/docs/user_guide/training_reading_order.rst

                                     PageXML mode all data is extracted from xml files containing both baselines and a link to source images.
-    --logger [tensorboard]          Logger used by PyTorch Lightning to track metrics such as loss and accuracy.
+    --logger [tensorboard, wandb]   Logger used by PyTorch Lightning to track metrics such as loss and accuracy.
     --log-dir PATH                  Path to directory where the logger will store the logs.
 If not set, a directory